aamernabi/docker-playground/Basic Commands.md

 	Example:
 	docker run nginx

+The `docker run` command create a new container of an image and start it.

 The above command starts the container in the attached mode.
 To start the container in detached mode use following option:

 ```